Liebranca/avtomat/docs/README.md

 The `scan`,`config` and `make` triad will emit the following files:

-- **topdir/.avto-modules**: a serialized Perl hash containing paths and files found by `scan`.

-- **topdir/.avto-config**: a serialized Perl hash containing the configurations after being processed by `config`.
+- **topdir/.cache/avto-config**: a serialized Perl hash containing the configurations after being processed by `config`.

 - **topdir/module/avto**: the makescript itself, ready to be run.

 - **topdir/module/.avto-cache**: a serialized Perl hash containing module metadata used by the makescript.

-- **topdir/.avto**: a plain text file containing a 'last-run-by-user' and timestamp.

 For an example script that sets up an actual project, refer to the `AR-install` file provided with avtomat.